Aro1914/AroTable/README.md

 ### The **search()** Method

-The **search()** method takes in an number argument.
-Returns an array with two values, the first is the first index the number occurs in an array representation of the AroTable, and the second shows how many times it occurred.
+The **search()** method takes in a number argument.
+Returns an array with two values, the first shows the index the number first occurs in an array representation of the AroTable, and the second shows how many times it occurs.
 If no occurrence is found, returns false.

 ```js
 const aroTable = new AroTable(1.43, -23, -2, 5, -6.9, -2, 6, 7.831, 3);